 Speaking of displays: the Charge 5 now has an always-on screen.
 It's not anything to rave about and significantly impacts battery life, so I'd recommend not wasting precious battery power on it.
 It's too dim to be helpful, and frankly, flicking the wrist up works most of the time anyway.
 Should flicking the wrist not do the trick, you can tap the screen instead to wake it.

-There is an option to have the screen always on during workouts which is not a bad idea.
-This helps you from having to do the twist or the tap to wake the screen and check your heart rate or the time.
+There is an option to have the screen always on during workouts which is a genuinely good idea.
+This helps you from having to do twist the wrist or tap the screen to wake the screen and check your heart rate or the time.